Importance of High Quality, Nutritional Dog Food

 In fact, there aren’t any ‘good’ ingredients throughout the entire 10 listed there, and only one source of animal meat- a low quality, ‘mystery’ source it may be.
 There is a perfectly good reason why this food is as inexpensive as it is.

-Try to compare the ingredients used here and in the example above.
-Why would the higher quality food use certain ingredients and leave others out?
+Try to compare the ingredients used here and in the example above ask yourself why would the higher quality food use certain ingredients and leave others out?
 Do you remember when we said dogs are meant to thrive off of animal meat, and their natural diets included very few plant sources?
 Notice how this second example offers absolutely no vegetables, but only focuses on animal/fish sources.

 Many dog food brands claim various vegetables are great sources of nutrients.
 If that is the case, why wouldn’t the best of the best use them?
 In fact, we could move down the top 15 ingredients, and not find anything that isn’t fantastic.